yoni2k/data-science-absenteeism/DETAILED_STEPS.md

 - Try with smaller and larger number of bins

 ## Step 5: playing with different age categories (more / less than 5)
-- Made no different or slightly worse difference
+- Made no difference or slightly worse difference
 ### Conclusions:
 - Try without age altogether

+## Step 6: no age altogether
+- Made no difference or slightly worse difference
+### Conclusions:
+- Leave age as was in the lecture